j-maynard/j-maynard/README.md

 ## Introductions

-Hi, my name is Jamie and by trade I am a full stack developer with a passion for opensource development.
-Currently I am looking for work and muy profile is here to show projects I am working on while I find something new.
-It's also helpful to be able to contribute to upstream opensource projects.
+Hi, my name is Jamie and by trade, I am a full-stack developer with a passion for open-source development.
+Currently, I am looking for work and my profile is here to show projects I am working on while I find something new.
+It's also helpful to be able to contribute to upstream open-source projects.

 ## Connect with me